icrnjavic/ArduDAQ/README.md

 ## Project Description

-ArduDAQ is an open-source data acquisition shield for the popular Arduino platform with design to measure voltage, current, and onboard temperature with access to the rest of the  using Arduino hardware. <br>
+ArduDAQ is an open-source data acquisition shield for the popular Arduino platform with design to measure voltage, current, and onboard temperature with access to the rest of the pins from the base board. <br>
 It's a fun side project with cost-effectivenes and customizability in mind for automating basic measurements.

 ## Features